garrettmflynn/ENGRAM/docs/source/NeuroDocs.rst

   **This page details the core developer's personal exploration** **of neuroscience software documentation.**

-  For ENGRAM's documentation, see :ref:`getting-started` or our :ref:`api`.
+  For ENGRAM's documentation, see the :ref:`docs` page.

 The Problem
 --------------------------------------------